Misa's Fugue: Reception

 The film was well received at the premier. and has been accepted for screening at several festivals.
-To date, the film has been seen in more than seven countries, and more than 3,000 DVDs have been disseminated around the world.
+To date, the film has been seen in more than 30 countries, and more than 6,000 DVDs have been disseminated around the world.

 Technical details

-The color feature film is 97 minutes in length with a 16:9 aspect ratio using 6-track stereo sound The film was edited exclusively on Apple hardware, using the Final Cut Studio editing suite.
+The color feature film is 97 minutes in length with a 16:9 aspect ratio using 6-track stereo sound.
+The film was edited exclusively on Apple hardware, using the Final Cut Studio editing suite.
 With the exception of archival photographs and film footage, all other visuals where filmed using an HD camera on loan from Fleetwood Area School District.
 The film is primarily in English with intermittent subtitled scenes in which Czech or German is spoken.
 Filming locations include Indianapolis, IN; Fleetwood, PA; Washington, DC; Ephrata, PA; and Smyrna, NY.
 The estimated budget for the production was $13,000.
 Butter Productions, LLC, is the official production company holding the copyright to the film Misa’s Fugue.

 Awards

 The Pennsylvania School Press Association (PSPA) President Robert Haneke presented Gaston with the Rachel S. Turner award for Innovative Excellence in Student Journalism.
 Misa’s Fugue won five Telly awards in 2013, including an award for Art Direction and Historical/Biography and one for Education and Production.
-The film also won the Silver Telly in the People's Telly category.
+The film also won the Silver Telly in the People's Choice Telly category.

 In 2014, the film has been nominated for two Mid-Atlantic Emmy Awards, but did not win.